More than a Year

 dciX provides a range of impact opportunities for Intergenerational Engagement and Special Interest Groups (SIGs) that provide deep dives into important issues plus special initiatives and workshops.

 Special Interest Groups

-SIGs often take deep dives into topics and reach out to students and faculty from the various schools across the University to participate.
-Each SIG is aligned with a Stanford Center or Institute to help identify projects and initiatives to which DCI Fellows could contribute and add value.
-Current and emerging SIGs are led by a DCI Fellow or alum and address a range of topics including:
+SIGs allow Fellows and alumni with shared interests in learning about a topic or issue to work with students and faculty from various schools and programs across the University.
+Each SIG is aligned with a Stanford Center or Institute which identifies projects and initiatives to which DCI can contribute and add value.
+Current and emerging SIGs are led by a DCI Fellow or alumnus and address